Winter Trails

 On the return please be sure to respect the posted no tresspassing signs as they mark private property and keep on the same trail as you came out on.

-The short loop trail takes about 50 minutes.
 The trail to Cooper's Lake and back takes about two hours plus any additional time if you climb Murray's Lookout.
+From Brandy Lake to Birch's Road you should allow about two hours aswell and importantly all ice crossings are at your own risk.